Health Indicator Report of Prediabetes

 DenominatorAll Utah adults.

 How Are We Doing?The Centers for Disease Control and Prevention (CDC) estimates that about one-third of U.S. adults (aged 20 and over) have prediabetes.
 Most people with prediabetes do not know they have it.
-The Utah Department of Health (UDOH) has been working to increase awareness of prediabetes.
-In 2013, 5.8% of adults reported they had been told by a health care provider that they had prediabetes.
-Data collected in 2017 (Behavioral Risk Factor Surveillance System) showed this percentage increased to 8.1% (crude rates).
-While this increased rate may be partly due to a true increase, it is also likely reflects the increased awareness by providers and patients.
+The Utah Department of Health and Human Services (DHHS) has been working to increase awareness of prediabetes.
+In 2016, 5.2% of adults reported they had been told by a health care provider that they had prediabetes (crude rates).
+Data collected in 2020 (Behavioral Risk Factor Surveillance System) showed this percentage increased to 10.2% (crude rates).
+While this increased rate may be partly due to a true increase, it likely reflects increased awareness by providers and patients.

-How Do We Compare With the U.S.?Adults in the U.S. generally have a higher rate of being diagnosed with prediabetes than adults in Utah.
-National data from 2017 Behavioral Risk Factor Surveillance System (BRFSS) indicated that 10.2% (crude rate) of adults in the U.S. had been told by a doctor or other health professional that have prediabetes.
-In Utah, about 8.1% (crude rate) of adults have been told by a provider that they have prediabetes (BRFSS 2017).
-The actual percentages in Utah and in the U.S. are probably much higher.
+How Do We Compare With the U.S.?Adults in the U.S. generally have a similar rate of being diagnosed with prediabetes than adults in Utah.
+National data from the 2020 Behavioral Risk Factor Surveillance System (BRFSS) indicated that 11.9% (age- adjusted) of adults in the U.S. had been told by a doctor or other health professional that they have prediabetes.
+In Utah, about 11.1% (age- adjusted) of adults have been told by a provider that they have prediabetes (BRFSS 2020).
+The actual percentages are probably much higher.
 About 86 million Americans (roughly 35% of adults aged 20 years and older) may actually have prediabetes.

-What Is Being Done?In 2013, the Utah Department of Health (UDOH) received funding to increase awareness of prediabetes.
-While it may seem counterintuitive, the UDOH is working towards increasing the rate of prevalence of prediabetes in the Behavioral Risk Factor Surveillance System.
-National data suggest that many individuals have prediabetes but have not been told so by a health care provider and are not aware they have it.
-The UDOH is working to increase awareness of this condition among health care providers as well as individuals at risk by promoting and supporting different programs that target different stages of diabetes prevention.
+What Is Being Done?In 2015, DHHS received funding to increase awareness and prevention of prediabetes.
+National data suggest that many individuals have prediabetes but have not been diagnosed by a healthcare provider and are not aware they have it due to its unclear symptoms.
+DHHS is working to increase awareness of this condition among health care providers, as well as individuals at risk by promoting and supporting different programs that target different stages of diabetes prevention.

 Evidence-based PracticesThe CDC promotes the Diabetes Prevention Recognition Program (DPRP) as part of its efforts to prevent diabetes.
 The DPRP provides recognition to qualified organizations that can effectively deliver a lifestyle change intervention program.
 In most states, participants pay to attend the program.
 The program consists of 16 sessions taught by a trained lifestyle coach.
-The program includes at least six additional follow-up sessions (for a total of 22 or more sessions).
-DPRP-recognized programs submit reports to DPRP every six months with data on participants' progress.
-More information is available at [http://www.cdc.gov/diabetes/prevention/recognition/index.htm].
+The program includes at least 6 additional follow-up sessions (for a total of 22 or more sessions).
+DPRP-recognized programs submit reports to DPRP every 6 months with data on participants' progress.
+More information is available at http://www.cdc.gov/diabetes/prevention/recognition/index.htm.

-Page Content Updated On 11/14/2018, Published on 11/15/2018
+Page Content Updated On 06/14/2023, Published on 06/14/2023